nicomazz/benza/README.md

 If you want to delete all your changes, and return back at the previous commit status: `git checkout`

-If you encour in merge problems, check in internet for the solution.
+If you encounter any merge problems, check the internet for the solution.

 If you know how to work with branches, it could be better.